 It’s supposed to improve productivity and boost employee satisfaction, so why are organizations struggling to adjust to remote working?
-The answer might lie in your workplace culture.
+The answer might lie in the types of corporate culture companies embed.
 Can it endure the absence of face-to-face interactions, the hustle and bustle, the routine, the chatter between desks?

 It’s a challenge that business leaders everywhere are facing – maintaining the company culture.
 Keeping the “company spirit” alive, sustaining a level of camaraderie, ensuring employees feel as little disconnect as possible outside the office walls.
 But how feasible is this, in this new, unsettling period?